julianchurchill/text-adventure/README.md

 - [FEATURE] Tell the user when they get a ruby - make it much more obvious.
 Atm just mentioned in text and counter in corner goes up.
   * Make counter and ruby graphic larger
   * Add sound effect or screen flash or dialog
-  * Possibly remove the ruby idea entirely - what is the use of it?
+  * Possibly remove the ruby idea entirely - what is the use of it? - shows progress, let's the UI know when to show a 'end of content' popup...
 - [FEATURE] Add location title to title bar (next to rubies)?

 - [STORY] Once you pass the brigand you see a few more rooms one of which contains a locked voice-activated safe.
 You must find the 3 word code to unlock it.
 The words can be found in the surrounding rooms, on a piece of burnt paper, scrawled on the side of the safe and finally you must speak to an NPC.